 - It has a minimal-fuss design with up to 10 pre-programmed mechanical contact buttons

 - It’s GPS locatable.
-This can be tracked by only nominated people and can be deactivated.
-It’s like ‘Find my iPhone’
+This can be tracked by only nominated people and can be deactivated, working similarly to ‘Find my iPhone’

 - Medical information can be stored easily in the phone

-- It has a charging cradle included, with a long battery life lasting over 7 days on standby and can make 4 hours of phone calls on a single charge
+- It has a charging cradle included, with a long battery life lasting over seven days on standby and can make four hours of phone calls on a single charge

 - It is 3G and 4G capable

-- It weighs 110g and comes with a landyard so it can be worn around the neck
+- It weighs 110g and comes with a lanyard so it can be worn around the neck

 - There are braille options for those that are blind or have low vision (pictured)